 As an accompanist and performer Annemarie regularly plays for various cabaret stars, ironically enjoying her role of the “miserable pianist”.
 As a repetiteur she has played for most of the top London casting directors and producers.

+She is a published composer and lyricist.
 Her composing portfolio ranges from the avant garde to the downright tacky.
 Although she always maintains that “you can’t beat a good tune that you feel sure sounds a little familiar”.
 For a list of all her compositions to date please click here.

 In her spare time…………wait a minute – have you not read the above??